Theme III: Nanophotonics

 Eli Yablonovitch, Berkeley

-To meet this goal, the Center for E3S strives to improve energy efficiency and sensitivity of both the emitter and the photo-receiver.
-Central to the E3S nanophotonics research goals has been the demonstration that spontaneous emission from antenna enhanced nano-LEDs can be faster and more energy efficient than the stimulated emission of lasers, the ubiquitous light source in optical communications today.
-Major advances toward this goal have recently been achieved by demonstrating spontaneous emission enhancements of more 300 times, reaffirming the strategy of the E3S Nanophotonics team of introducing optical antenna enhanced spontaneous light emitters for energy-efficient short distance on-chip optical interconnects.
+The goal of the nanophotonics team was to enable on-chip optical communications at unprecedented efficiency levels.
+To meet this goal, the E3S researchers developed strategies to improve energy efficiency and sensitivity of both the photo-emitter and photo-receiver.
+Central to the research goals was the demonstration that spontaneous emission from antenna enhanced nano-LEDs can be faster and more energy efficient than the stimulated emission of lasers, the ubiquitous light source in optical communications today.

 Challenges

 Reaching the quantum limit in terms of photons-per-bit in an optical communications data-link imposes tremendous challenges on choice of materials, nanofabrication of optical components, and their on-chip integration.
 Ultra-efficient light sources and ultra-sensitive detectors need to be developed and miniaturized to be comparable to the size of transistors.
-Integration of the optical components in waveguides is also part of the challenges of nanophotonics research.
+Efficient integration of all optical components with waveguides is also part of the challenges of nanophotonics research.
+Furthermore, a collaborative effort between E3S system integration and nanophotonics researchers revealed that a highly sensitive photo-receiver with a low capacitance is the key to reducing the energy consumption of the complete optical link.